eduardotejeda/vite-quote/README.md

 ## Usage

-- After `npm run dev` open browser localhost.
+- After `npm run dev` open browser http://localhost:5173/
 - The parent file, App.jsx, is where all of the children are displayed.
 - To close use Ctrl+C.

 ```